What Are the Career Opportunities in Baking and Pastry?

 Baker

-Greenish blue macarons with a yellow filling and chocolate stripes sit on a wooden surface.
+Light blue macarons with pale yellow filling, decorated with chocolate drizzle and small chocolate pieces, arranged on a wooden table.

 Macarons baked by Escoffier Baking & Pastry Graduate Kaitlin M.